mahimatics/crossSiteForm/README.md

 this will be a problem if both the servers are hosted on https, or if this is some cors issue.
 But I'm unable to test this, since ngrok is allowing only 1 connection per machine on the free version.
 Looks like this might require a server setup with nginx reverse proxy, 2 subdomains and let's encrypt certificates to properly test.
-Either way, we cannot have that error on production, since that will require the user to blindly trust serverFoo and ignore the browser warning.
+Either way, we cannot have that error on production, since that will require the user to blindly trust `serverFoo` and ignore + bypass the browser warning.